mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

 {% include verse.html
-text="And those in the boat worshiped him, saying, “Truly you are the Son of God.”" verse="Matthew 14:33"
+text="Those who were in the boat came and worshiped him, saying, “You are truly the Son of God!”" verse="Matthew 14:33"
 %}

 {% include verse.html
-text="Suddenly Yeshua met them and said, “Greetings!”
-And they came to him, took hold of his feet, and worshiped him." verse="Matthew 28:9"
+text="As they went to tell his disciples, behold, Jesus met them, saying, “Rejoice!”
+They came and took hold of his feet, and worshiped him." verse="Matthew 28:9"
 %}

 {% include verse.html
-text="He said, “Lord, I believe.”
-And he worshiped him." verse="John 9:38"
+text="He said, “Lord, I believe!” and he worshiped him." verse="John 9:38"
 %}

 {% include verse.html
-text="On entering the house, they saw the child with Mary his mother, and they knelt down and paid him homage.
-Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh." verse="Matthew 2:11"
+text="They came into the house and saw the young child with Mary, his mother, and they fell down and worshiped him.
+Opening their treasures, they offered to him gifts: gold, frankincense, and myrrh." verse="Matthew 2:11"
 %}